iizotov/athena-federated-query-workshop/README.md

    <img src="img/2021-04-09-09-54-26.png" width="750">

-9. You are presented with a blank canvas - let's drop some columns onto it!
-QuickSight will adjust the best visualisation based on the data selected:
+10. You are presented with a blank canvas - let's drop some columns onto it!
+QuickSight will attempt to use the best visualisation based on the data selected:
    * Click `l_quantity`, then click `l_extendedprice` - the visualisation becomes a scatter plot which shows that there are no outliers and the order price increases in line with orded quantity:

       <img src="img/2021-04-09-18-05-03.png" width="750">